ProDataMan/DevOpsForExecutives/labs/Week12Lab.md

 In Week 12 of the "DevOps for Executive Leadership" workshop, you’ll integrate a prebuilt Terraform configuration into your Week 8 Azure DevOps project at `https://devopsclassroom.visualstudio.com/Week4-Lab-DemoXX` (replace `XX` with your initials).
 This configuration provisions an AWS EC2 instance and deploys a basic web app, intentionally introducing deployment failures and slow deploys.
 You’ll enhance your Week 8 dashboard to visualize deployment frequency, history, failure rates, and estimate accuracy, providing a comprehensive view for executive oversight.
 An Azure alternate version will follow once the AWS setup is validated.

 **What You’ll Accomplish**
+- Import Stories and Tasks with varying estimates
 - Integrate a Terraform config to deploy an EC2 instance and web app with failures and delays.
 - Update your pipeline to trigger Terraform and log advanced metrics.
 - Enhance your Week 8 dashboard with deployment history, frequency, and estimate accuracy.